OrBenyamin7/RoboMo/README.md

 **-Source Code:** The main codebase including the front-end and back-end components.

-**-Project Book:** A detailed document outlining the development process, challenges, architecture, and overall methodology used in the project during Phase A.
+**-Project Book Phase A:** A detailed document outlining the development process, challenges, architecture, and overall methodology used in the project during Phase A.

 **-PowerPoint Presentation:** A summary presentation highlighting key aspects of the project, including objectives, achievements in Phase A.

+**-Project Poster:** This document outlines the key aspects of the Phase B development, showcasing the architecture, requirements, and data flow within the system.
+It includes an evaluation of the system’s performance, the workflow involved in the development process, and a screenshot demonstrating the project's functionality